-Ensure Your PC Is Updated and Secure
+First, Ensure Your PC Is Updated

 2. FixWin 10

 The program is divided into six neat sections, each representing problems with a specific component (File Explorer, System Tools, etc.).
-Each section contains at least 10 fixes (see the full list here).
+Each section contains at least ten fixes (see the full list here).
 Some of the fixes may require a reboot, but you’ll be informed of this when you click the Fix button.

 You can make each change listed in this program using the Windows 10 Settings app, the Registry Editor, or the Group Policy Editor.
 However, Ultimate Windows Tweaker puts all the options within neat sections that list relevant issues which you can then address quickly.